 One of the main advantages of working with multiple views is to see spatially related content side by side.
-Your maps and scenes can be synchronized to work together via the use of view linking.
+You can synchronize maps and scenes to work together using view linking.
 This means that you can simultaneously use multiple maps to complete a GIS workflow.
-Multiple maps can include a mix of 2D and 3D or just multiple views of the same map.
+Multiple maps can include a mix of 2D and 3D or multiple views of the same map.

 Key points to know